 Located at an altitude of 13,244 ft above sea level, Chicham Bridge is said to be Asia’s highest bridge.
-This suspension bridge connects Kibber village to Chicham village in Spiti Valley of Himachal Pradesh.
+This suspension bridge connects Kibber village to Chicham village in the Spiti Valley of Himachal Pradesh.
 Before this high altitude bridge, the villagers used a dangerous ropeway to cross 1000 ft deep gorge.

-- Prayers at Key Monastery (14 km from Kaza) – Built in 11th century and truly the crown jewel of Spiti, Key Monastery or Key Gompa is a sacred place for Tibetan Buddhists.
-Situated in the most picturesque location on a conical hill (at 13,668 ft), Key Gompa is a must visit place especially for peace seekers.
+Built-in the 11th century and truly the crown jewel of Spiti, Key Monastery or Key Gompa is a sacred place for Tibetan Buddhists.
+Situated in the most picturesque location on a conical hill (at 13,668 ft), Key Gompa is a must-visit place, especially for peace seekers.
 It is the religious teaching ground for Buddhist Lamas in the Spiti district.

 The major attraction of this destination is the statue of Lord Buddha also called Medicine Buddha, overlooking the beautiful valley.
 Houses in this high altitude village are prepared using mud and rocks that you must see during your visit to the village.

-Nestled amidst stunning vistas, Hikkim is another high altitude village in Spiti region.
+Nestled amidst stunning vistas, Hikkim is another high altitude village in the Spiti region.
 This place houses the highest post office in the world.
 Sending postcards to yourself and your dear ones from an altitude of 14,567 ft is definitely a wonderful idea, isn’t it?

-Located in the heart of Kaza main market, The Himalayan Cafe is a super awesome place to chill with fellow travellers, listen to youthful live music by local artists and enjoy a satisfying well-cooked meal.
-From sea buckthorn tea to thin crust pizzas, delicious thukpas to momos and lots more.
+Located in the heart of Kaza’s main market, The Himalayan Cafe is a super awesome place to chill with fellow travellers, listen to youthful live music by local artists, and enjoy a satisfying well-cooked meal.
+From sea buckthorn tea to thin-crust pizzas, delicious thukpas to momos, and lots more.

 How To Reach Kaza

-Nestled in the isolated region of Himachal Pradesh, the town of Kaza is the sub divisional headquarters of the remote Spiti Valley in the western Himalayas.
+Nestled in the isolated region of Himachal Pradesh, the town of Kaza is the sub-divisional headquarters of the remote Spiti Valley in the western Himalayas.
 This remote town is well connected to the rest of India by road.

 From there you can either hire a cab or board a local bus to reach Kaza.
-Road from Shimla is open throughout the year but the road from Manali is closed during winters (November-April) because of heavy snowfall.
+The road from Shimla is open throughout the year but the road from Manali is closed during winters (November-April) because of heavy snowfall.

-By Road: Regular bus services ply to and from the city of Kaza.
+Regular bus services ply to and from the city of Kaza.
 These buses are operated both by private and government owners.
 The HRTC (Himachal Road Transport Corporation) runs buses from Kullu to Kaza via Manali.

 If you are planning to take a local bus then it’s advisable to recheck the bus timings and schedule before making your plan for exploration.

 Best Time To Visit Kaza

-Situated in cold deserted area of Himachal Pradesh, Kaza is freezing during winters (November-March) with temperature dipping below freezing point due to heavy snowfall.
+Situated in a cold deserted area of Himachal Pradesh, Kaza is freezing during winters (November-March) with the temperature dipping below freezing point due to heavy snowfall.
 The two major high altitude passes namely Rohtang La and Kunzum La are closed during this period.

 Contributed By: Sahil Singh